Lysxia/twentyseven/README.md

     .udddlrrrbfffuddd
     random

-The output then looks like this
+The output then looks like this (answers line by line)

     $ twentyseven < examples.txt
     U2 D2 L2 R2 F2 B2